diegoesp/ladri/README.md

 * Touch screen support (try it from your phone or tablet)
 * Game scales to any possible screen resolution.
 * Sound effects
+* Levels and a nice level designer to add more levels dynamically

 # Why?
 This is an exercise that i've prepared for giving a basic canvas HTML5 classroom session.
 It shows how easy is to use